 Before joining Blakes, Jason worked at a major international law firm in London, England, practising in the global asset and project finance group.
 During this time, he participated in a secondment to General Electric’s Capital Aviation Services division in Ireland.

-Kevin MacLeod is the Head of the New York Capital Markets Group at Vedder Price and a Shareholder in the firm’s Corporate practice area.
-He represents issuers and underwriters in connection with capital markets transactions and other securities law-related matters.
-During the past five years, he has advised issuers or underwriters on more than 135 completed securities offerings with aggregate proceeds in excess of $50 billion.
+Kevin MacLeod is the Head of the New York Capital Markets group at Vedder Price and a Shareholder in the firm’s Corporate practice area.
+He primarily advises clients on capital markets transactions and the U.S. securities laws.
+He has advised issuers and underwriters on hundreds of securities offerings with aggregate proceeds in excess of $70 billion.

 Auriol’s practice focuses principally on aviation commercial and regulatory matters.
 She has advised clients on matters relating to aircraft finance, the operation of unmanned air vehicles (drones), airline restructuring and insolvency, aircraft repossession, airline and pilot licensing and conflict of laws issues.
 Auriol gained industry experience while working for a Canadian airline in the operations, contracts, marketing and maintenance departments.